cdklabs/cdk-appflow/API.md

 ##### ~~`drives`~~<sup>Optional</sup> <a name="drives" id="@cdklabs/cdk-appflow.MicrosoftSharepointOnlineObject.property.drives"></a>

 - *Deprecated:* .
 This property is deprecated and will be removed in a future release.
-Use {@link entities} instead
+Use {@link entities } instead

 ```typescript
 public readonly drives: string[];